hoisie/web/Readme.md

 ## Overview

 web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
-It is designed to be a lightweight web framework that doesn't impose too much scaffolding on the code.
+It is designed to be a lightweight web framework that doesn't impose any scaffolding on the user.
 Some features include:

 * routing to url handlers based on regular expressions
 * helper methods for rendering templates
 * web applications are compiled to native code, which means very fast page render times (order-of-magnitude improvement over python or ruby frameworks)

-Future releases will support:

-* fcgi, scgi, and proxying support
-* executing route handlers with goroutines for multicore systems
-* ability to use asynchronous handlers (for long-polling)
+To use web.go, simply install it and import the "web" package.
+You then need to map url routes to function handlers using web.Get, web.Post, etc..
+Finally, you need to call web.Run with the address of the host. (see the example below)

 ## Installation